Qinghai Lake, Kumbum Monastery, and the Gangshika Snow Mountain, Qinghai Province

 The trails are relatively easy, making this area a great choice for your first try at high-altitude camping.
 If it’s clear, the views of the Qilian Mountains are spectacular, and you can imagine how many stars you’ll be able to see at night.

-Over the first two days of this trip we’ll be walking around Qinghai Lake and Kumbum Monastery, both of which are at altitudes of around 2,000m.
+Over the first two days of this trip we’ll be walking around at reasonably high altitudes near Qinghai Lake (approx. 3,200m) and Kumbum Monastery (approx. 2,200m).
 This will help us acclimatise a little for our trek up into the mountains.

 We’ll start our hike from the lower glacier and walk up to the 4,100m camp.
 After setting up camp we’ll have time to explore the nearby area.
 The next day we’ll be up early for a hike up to the foot of the main glacier, which is at approximately 4,300m.
 From there, we have an option to hike up to the saddle below the main peak, which is about 4,800m above sea level.
 We’ll then return down the mountain.